 You know how many people feel an inexplicable attraction towards a certain country and its language?
 I know someone who spends every vacation in Ireland, a woman who learns Spanish for no particular reason and I even heard of a guy learning Vietnamese for fun.
 Even though I ended up studying Norwegian myself, my first love was Italian and my fascination with the language continues to this day.
 Possibly this started when I was about nine and the half-Czech, half-Italian son of my parents’ friends taught me and my sister to curse in Italian (even Italian curses have a certain poetic quality).
 Over the years I have started learning Italian no less than three times, beginning with an evening course when I was sixteen, then persuading an Italian speaking mother of Sebastiaan’s kindergarten friend to give me lessons, and then (after she moved away) through this helpful website.

-Somewhat ironically, I am now fluent in Dutch, a language that I never felt any particular interest in prior to meeting my Dutch husband, but I am still nowhere near being able to speak Italian well.
+Somewhat ironically, I am now fluent in Dutch, a language that I never felt any particular interest in prior to meeting my Dutch husband, while I am still nowhere near being able to speak Italian well.

 I am still a fan of the country though and recently I made a salad in “il tricolore” Italian national colors: green, white and red.